kafka-schema-reg-mcp-demos/demo-docs/README.md

 Developer: "Our user profile schema needs to support international addresses.
            Can you add country and postal_code fields that are backward compatible?"

-Claude: I'll add those fields as optional with defaults to maintain backward compatibility.
+AI Assistant: I'll add those fields as optional with defaults to maintain backward compatibility.
               [Registers new schema version]
               ✅ New version registered successfully
               ✅ Backward compatibility verified
               ✅ Ready for gradual rollout
 ```

 **Scenario 2: Multi-Environment Promotion**